fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ![alt text](https://github.com/fbrowther/Project3-Group1/blob/main/Plotly%20Dash%20Multipage%20-%20Farjana/assets/Mongodb%20Pharma_db.png)

 #### Methodology:
-1. Source data, clean and upload onto the PostgreSQL and/or MongoDB
+1. Source data, clean and upload onto PostgreSQL and/or MongoDB
 ![alt text](https://github.com/fbrowther/Project3-Group1/blob/main/Plotly%20Dash%20Multipage%20-%20Farjana/assets/Pharmadata%20table%20in%20SQL.png)
-2. Retrieve the data from either PostgreSQL/MongoDB and display the data on the Dash App
+2. Retrieve the data from either PostgreSQL/MongoDB and display on the multipage Dash App
 3. Use dash bootstrap component (dbc) for displaying the multipage app
 4. Employ a live server to deploy
-5. Dashboard Elements will display a relevant plot showcasing:
+5. Each page of the multipage app displays a relevant plot showcasing:
     a.
 'Spending by country' - Total spending by each countries in a specific year (in millions)

     b.
 'Spending by Year' - Total spending for each country for all years